 10 minutes Reading time

-Within the report, we look at the wins and losses of each brand in different areas of their site.
-This gives an overall view of where each company sits in their digital market and the wider printing industry, who their biggest competitors are and who is coming up the ranks.
+Within the report, we look at the wins and losses of each online printing company in different areas of their site.
+This gives an overall view of where each brand sits in their digital market and the wider printing industry, who their biggest competitors are and who is coming up the ranks.

 We look at technical aspects of the site such as SEO Visibility and Link Authority to see year on year performance.
 We also delve into your company’s social standing, highlighting Brand Reach and owned social scores.
 Overall, with this report Salience provides a snapshot of the online printing industry’s digital performance for the year, considering current standings, movements, and opportunities for digital growth.

 We can only feature the top 50 brands in our final report, but we consider the whole sector when doing our research.
 If you aren’t one of the brands featured, get in touch and we’ll provide your data.
 We’ll also talk you through it if you’d like.
 You may also appear in our Stationery & Office Supplies Report.

-Once you’ve looked at the report you’ll have an overall idea of how the market is doing and which brands are performing well.
+Once you’ve looked at the report you’ll have an overall idea of how the online printing market is doing and which brands are performing well.
 This post aims to look a little deeper, identifying exactly why these brands have ended up at the top of their game and how they did it.